 - A. Initial Application for Payment: Prior to initial Application for Payment, provide the following: - 1.
 List of subcontractors - 2.
 Schedule of Values - 3.
 Preliminary Construction Schedule. - 4.
-Submittal Schedule. - B. Payment Period: As determined by Owner. - C. Electronic media printout including equivalent information will be considered in lieu of standard form specified; submit sample to Architect for approval. - D. Forms filled out by hand will not be accepted. - E. Execute certification by signature of authorized officer. - F. Use data from approved Schedule of Values.
-Provide dollar value in each column for each line item for portion of work performed and for stored products. - G. List each authorized Change Order as a separate line item, listing Change Order number and dollar amount as for an original item of Work. - H. Submit three copies of each Application for Payment. - I. Include the following with the application: - 1.
-Partial release of liens from major Subcontractors and vendors. - 2.
-Affidavits attesting to off-site stored products. - J. When Architect requires substantiating information, submit data justifying dollar amounts in question.
+Submittal Schedule. - B. Payment Period: Submit monthly. - C. Electronic media printout including equivalent information will be considered in lieu of standard form specified; submit sample to Architect for approval. - D. Forms filled out by hand will not be accepted. - E. Execute certification by signature of authorized officer. - F. Use data from approved Schedule of Values.
+Provide dollar value in each column for each line item for portion of work performed and for stored products. - G. List each authorized Change Order as a separate line item, listing Change Order number and dollar amount as for an original item of work. - H. Include the following with the application: - 1.
+Transmittal letter as specified for submittals in Section 01 30 00. - 2.
+Partial release of liens from major subcontractors and vendors. - 3.
+Affidavits attesting to off-site stored products. - I. When Architect requires substantiating information, submit data justifying dollar amounts in question.
+Provide one copy of data with cover letter for each copy of submittal.
+Show application number and date, and line item by number and description.